AbhayKadamFulcro/hugo_folder/content/post/article-3.md

 +++
-title = "Optimizing React Performance: Memoization and useCallback" date = "2024-09-04T06:00:06.897Z" draft = false
+title = "React Router: Building Single-Page Applications with Dynamic Routing" date = "2024-09-04T06:00:48.659Z" draft = false
 +++

-  Explore techniques to improve your React app's performance using memoization, the useMemo hook, and the useCallback hook.
+  Master the art of creating seamless navigation in your React apps using React Router for declarative, component-based routing.